eacmesquita/cis6370_containerization_project/README.md

 echo -n $password > /var/lib/docker/volumes/db_creds/_data/password

-and then starting the applications with docker-compose up -d
+and then starting the applications with docker-compose up -d.
+This will start up the MariaDB container with the data mounted, then the Java application